thecolourfoundation/rune/README.md

 └── evidence:
     export function UserCard({ user }) {

-The important part isn't just the answer.
+The value isn't only the answer.

 It's the evidence behind the answer.

-Rune is designed so that code intelligence can be inspected instead of blindly trusted.
+Rune is designed to make code intelligence inspectable rather than blindly trusted.

 ---

-Install
+Get Started

+Installation

 Node.js